 Treat Yourself

-Spa Manzanita is the perfect place for a little pampering.
+Spa Manzanita is the perfect place for a bit of pampering.

 Check out their special packages for the ultimate day at the beach.